 Starting with the basics, the word Tetrarchy means “rule of four” and refers to the division of an organization or government into four parts.
 Each of these parts has a different ruler.

 Although there have been multiple Tetrachies over the centuries, normally we refer to the Tetrarchy of Diocletian when the word is used.
 Still, another well-known Tetrarchy that was not Roman is called The Herodian Tetrarchy, or the Tetrarchy of Judea.
 This group was formed in 4 BCE, in the Herodian kingdom and after the death of Herod the Great.

-As mentioned before, the history of the Roman empire and its leaders was a bit wobbly to say the least.
-Especially in the years leading up to the reign of Diocletian there were many different emperors.
-In a time span of 35 years, an astonishing total of 16 emperors had seized power.
+The history of the Roman Empire and its leaders was a bit wobbly, to say the least.
+Especially in the years leading up to the reign of Diocletian, there were many different Roman emperors.
+In a time span of 35 years, an astonishing total of 16 emperors seized power.
 That is about a new emperor every two years!
 Clearly, this isn’t very helpful for creating consensus and a common vision within the empire.

 Through reforming the empire alongside a common vision, revolts, and attacks could be better monitored.
 Because they could be better monitored, opposers of the emperors had to be very careful and thoughtful if they wanted to overthrow the government.
 One attack or assassination wouldn´t do the job: you need to kill at least three more Tetrachs in order to gain absolute power.